What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 They need to be clean and securely connected to the RV.

-Some campers have a battery cut off switch, check your RV manual to see if you have one or not and if you do check to make sure it’s not turned off.
+Some campers have a battery cut-off switch, check your RV manual to see if you have one or not and if you do make sure it’s not turned off.

 Unhook your RV from the batteries and attach the charger to one of the RV batteries.

-If it starts to charge just fine then you know the problem is with the RV charger/converter.
+If it charges just fine, then you know the problem is with the RV charger/converter.

 The RV converter/charger is usually located under the fuse box.
 To you need to remove the cover from the converter.